MarcTheSpark/scamp/docs/narrative/easy_setup.rst

    :width: 70%
    :align: center

-After having installed SCAMP, search for and install the following packages, upon which scamp depends:

-- `python-rtmidi`
+Having done that, you will want to search for and install the following optional dependencies in order to get the full functionality that SCAMP has to offer:

+- `python-rtmidi` (offers the ability to stream MIDI to an external synthesizer or application)

-- `abjad`
+- `abjad` (makes it possible to generate scores via LilyPond)

-- `pynput`
+- `pynput` (offers responsiveness to mouse and keyboard events)

+- `scamp_extensions` (offers a range of useful extensions, like scales and other musical constructs)

 Installing LilyPond